limikael/blockchainwalletmock/README.md

 You get the idea.

-This way we can test our code before deployment, as well as create unit test using e.g. phpunit, without having to worry about what happens to our bitcoins.
+This way we can test our code before deployment, as well as create unit test using e.g. [PHPUnit](http://phpunit.de/), without having to worry about what happens to our bitcoins.

 Configuration
 -------------